neelsoumya/butterfly_detector/README.md

 # butterfly_detector

-Tutorials, scripts and notes for and from a deep learning and machine learning course.
+This repository has tutorials, scripts and notes for and from a deep learning and machine learning course.

 These notes can be used to teach machine learning to a general audience.